Print this page

 E. Modifying or Dissolving Ex Parte Temporary Restraining Order

-A party may file a motion to modify and/or dissolve any Ex Parte Temporary Restraining Order.
-The motion shall be supported by the Affidavit of the moving party setting forth the specific facts which support the motion.
-In the absence of an agreement of the parties as to the terms and conditions for modifying and/or dissolving such Orders, the matter shall be set for a hearing.
-A motion to dissolve a Restraining Order preventing a spouse from returning to the marital residence issued pursuant to Section C above shall be set for a hearing within fourteen (14) days of the date the motion to dissolve is filed.
+Any motion to modify and/or dissolve an ex parte temporary restraining order shall be supported by an affidavit of the moving party setting forth the specific facts which support the motion.
+In the absence of an agreement of the parties as to the terms and conditions for modifying and/or dissolving such orders, the matter shall be set for a hearing.
+A motion to dissolve a restraining order preventing a spouse from returning to the marital residence issued pursuant to division (C) of this rule shall be set for hearing within 14 days of the date the motion to dissolve is filed.

 A. Mutual Restraining Order - DR-FORM 1.00